influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/hierarchical-alert-suppression.md

     parent: guides
 ---

-When using Kapacitor to build out a robust monitoring and alerting solution, you'll likely need multiple "levels" or "tiers" of alerts.
+Kapacitor allows you to build out a robust monitoring and alerting solution with multiple "levels" or "tiers" of alerts.
+However, an issue arises when an event triggers both high-level and low-level alerts and you end up getting multiple alerts from different contexts.
+The [AlertNode's `.inhibit()`](/kapacitor/v1.5/nodes/alert_node/#inhibit) method allows you to suppress other alerts when an alert is triggered.

 For example, let's say you are monitoring a cluster of servers.
 As part of your alerting architecture, you have host-level alerts such as CPU usage alerts, RAM usage alerts, disk I/O, etc.
 You also have cluster-level alerts that monitor network health, host uptime, etc.
-This is a great solution that covers all your bases.

-However, an issue arises when an event triggers both high-level and low-level alerts and you end up getting multiple alerts from different contexts.
-The [AlertNode's `.inhibit()`](/kapacitor/v1.5/nodes/alert_node/#inhibit) method allows you to suppress other alerts when an alert is triggered.
+If a CPU spike on a host in your cluster takes the machine offline, rather than getting a host-level alert for the CPU spike _**and**_ a cluster-level alert for the offline node, you'd get a single alert – the alert that the node is offline.
+The cluster-level alert would suppress the host-level alert.

 ## Using the `.inhibit()` method to suppress alerts
 The `.inhibit()` method uses alert categories and tags to inhibit or suppress other alerts.